nashdelta/coAlignments/README.md

 `rm tmp_*`

+## Cluster virus sequences

-These results (about 10 preferred targets returned) exclude cases where there may be a larger virus protein family with many interactions with a given host protein family but also interactions with other host proteins outside that family.
-To retrieve any additional cases of interest, move on to cluster viral proteins into families.
+These results exclude cases where there may be a larger virus protein family with many interactions with a given host protein family but also interactions with other host proteins outside that family.
+To retrieve any additional cases of interest, viral proteins may be additionally clustered, as done for host proteins.

-./mmseq2blast.sh 'virus' 'virusSTRINGsr.txt' 0.5 ''
-./blast2cluster.sh 'virus' 'virusSTRINGsr.txt' 0.75 0.5 0 0
-./blast2cluster.sh 'virus' 'virusSTRINGsr.txt' 0.5 0.3 0 0
-./blast2cluster.sh 'virus' 'virusSTRINGsr.txt' 0.3 0.1 0 0
-./blast2cluster.sh 'virus' 'virusSTRINGsr.txt' 0 0 0 0

-Coronavirus spike proteins were used as a litmus test and were not clustered until low thresholds of 0.3/0.1.
+Coronavirus spike proteins were used as a litmus test and were not clustered until low thresholds of 0.3/0.1 which were decided on for the original run.
 These results are much more sensitive to threshold choice than the host proteins.
-Given the host and viral clusters, proceed to run the MATLAB script "processFamilyPairs2".
+Given the host and viral [clusters](STRINGcls.zip), proceed to run the MATLAB script [processFamilyPairs2.m](processFamilyPairs2.m).
 This script identifies host protein - viral protein family pairs that have N parallel interactions between them (i.e. one host protein to one viral protein) such that the viral protein family has at most N-2 parallel interactions with any other host family.
 The number of parallel interactions is determined by making a host-virus protein-protein interaction matrix for proteins within the cluster pair (binary, 1 interacting, 0 not interacting) and finding the rank of that matrix.
-These results are saved in a *ReviewFamilyPairs.txt file with fields N; pair index for a given N;
-number of host families with m parallel interactions with the given virus family m running from 1 to max # observed separated by pipes; host protein; virus protein.
+These results are saved in a ...ReviewFamilyPairs.txt file with fields N; pair index for a given N; number of host families with m parallel interactions with the given virus family m running from 1 to max # observed separated by pipes; host protein; virus protein.

 ./blastTargetNR.sh 'hostTargetCLS.txt' 'virusTargetCLS.txt' 'hostSTRINGsr.txt' 'virusSTRINGsr.txt'